nominetresearch/microbit-networking-book-python/acknowledgements/acknowledgements.md

 If the sender does not receive an acknowledgment, only then it should retransmit its message.

-But how long should the sender wait an acknowledgement?
+But how long should the sender wait for an acknowledgement?
 This is determined by a *timeout*.

 !!! hint "Definition 2: _Timeout_"